aws-amplify/docs/docs/cli/geo/search.md

 description: Use Amplify CLI to create and manage location search indices or place indices that are used to search for places in your application.
 ---

-Amplify's `geo` category enables you to search by places, addresses and coordinates in your app with "place index" resources.
+Amplify's `geo` category enables you to search by places, addresses, and coordinates in your app with "place index" resources.
 Since the `geo` category is in developer preview, you need to install Amplify CLI with the `@geo` tag in order to get the Geo functionality.
 You can use the following command to install this version globally.
 ```console
 npm i -g @aws-amplify/cli@geo